endurantgames/52-first-dates/src/date_night/role_opportunity.md

 The reason you write down the named NPCs is that they might show up again on future Date Nights!

-If you're playing the Opportunity and the NPC Roster already has a listing for the card you played, that named NPC could show up instead, under the following
+If you're playing Opportunity and the NPC Roster already has a listing for the card you played, that named NPC could show up instead, under the following
 circumstances: